 Astronomers doing serious astrophotography routinely use Dew Heaters with four channel controllers to keep their telescopes free from dew.
 However, they normally are working with mains power or at least large batteries available, whereas for night sky photography we are often seeking out remote and hard to access locations.
 The commercial controllers for these dew heaters have three issues as far as night sky photography is concerned:

-Lithium-ion batteries offer a great lightweight alternative to lead-acid batteries, but because their supply voltage quickly drops below 12 volts, they cannot be used effectively with the existing commercial dew controllers.
-In fact with the high resistance of the small dew heaters for wide-angle lenses, they could be run directly from 12 volt supply without any controller, but there is no easy way to plug the standard RCA connector on a dew heater to a DC power supply (RCA was a dumb connector to choose as the standard for dew heaters).
+Lithium-ion batteries offer a great lightweight alternative to lead-acid batteries, but because their supply voltage quickly drops below 12 volts, they cannot be used with the existing commercial dew heater controllers.
+With the high resistance of the small dew heaters for wide-angle lenses, they can be run directly from 12 volt supply without any controller, but there is no easy way to plug the standard RCA connector on a dew heater to a DC power supply (RCA was a dumb connector to choose as the standard for dew heaters).